Icenium/icenium-cli/docs/man_pages/project/testing/deploy-android.md

 General | `$ appbuilder deploy android [--device <Device ID>] [--certificate <Certificate ID>] [--debug] [--release]`

 Builds the project for Android and deploys it to connected physical devices. <% if(isHtml) { %>If `--device` is not specified, deploys the project on all connected physical devices and running Android virtual devices.<% } %>
-<% if(isConsole && isMobileWebsite) { %>
-WARNING: This command is not applicable to mobile website projects.
-To view the complete help for this command, run `$ appbuilder help deploy android`
-<% } %>
 <% if(isHtml) { %>
 You can choose which files from your project to exclude or include in your application package by maintaining an .abignore file.
 For more information about .abignore, see [abignore.md](https://github.com/Icenium/icenium-cli/blob/release/ABIGNORE.md).
 <% } %>